CHARLES

 31.

-A child is admitted to the pediatric unit with a diagnosis of suspected meningococcal meningitis.
-Which of the following nursing measures should the nurse do FIRST?
+A 6-year-old child is admitted to the pediatric unit with a diagnosis of suspected meningococcal meningitis.
+The child is febrile, irritable, and sensitive to light.
+Which nursing action should the nurse perform first?

 32.